jsSwizzle/csci-deere/README.md

 ## Stretch Goals

-* Accept arm specification JSON to use various different arms
+* [X] Accept arm specification URDF/XML to use various different arms
-* Use camera to specify desired movement of arm
+* [ ] Use camera to specify desired movement of arm
-* Provide virtual simulation of arm for pre-build/simulated testing
+* [X] Provide virtual simulation of arm for pre-build/simulated testing